Vasundhara-Karthik/Vasundhara-Karthik/README.md

 Occasionally, I also write technical content about Clinical data validation platforms.
 I have also contributed to a book chapter on genomics-assisted breeding.

-Here's the link to chapter:
+Here's the link to the chapter: https://www.researchgate.net/publication/362035404_Integrating_Genomics_and_Phenomics_Tools_to_Dissect_Climate_Resilience_Traits_in_Small_Millets
-https://www.researchgate.net/publication/362035404_Integrating_Genomics_and_Phenomics_Tools_to_Dissect_Climate_Resilience_Traits_in_Small_Millets